 - A table lamp designed by Lucas Muñoz, 2015 (AIBDC : 007158).
 The lamp is made from 50 Bic Cristal pens which hang from a carbon steel structure to which they are fastened with a paper clip.

-In small groups, they considered one of these objects in detail, thinking about how it had an impact on society, reflected changes in culture, or became an iconic design.
-The purpose of this activity was for each group to research the artefact and create a group presentation answering the following question: How would you present the story and value of an artefact in a museum / exhibition?
+In small groups, the students considered one of these objects in detail, conducting research to create a group presentation answering the following question: How would you present the story and value of an artefact in a museum / exhibition?

-Students were also asked to consider the following questions in their presentation:
+Students were also asked to consider the following:

 - Why is this artefact important?